coverclock/coverclock/README.md

 * Real-time, concurrent, parallel, and asynchronous systems. [^1]
 * Relativity and quantum mechanics.
   - I find the experimental verification of Bell's Theorem deeply troubling.
-* Safety Science, and analysis of failures in complex systems. [^2]
+* Systems engineering, safety science, and analysis of failures in complex systems. [^2]
-* Satellite communications systems, like Iridium and Inmarsat. [^1]
+* Satellite communications systems, like Iridium, Inmarsat, and GNSS. [^1]
   - Maybe someday Starlink.
 * Time and frequency metrology, and precision time and frequency references. [^1]
 * Trains, both freight and passenger, and mass transit. [^2]